KittyCAD/llm-spatial-reasoning-tests/README.md

 # llm-spatial-reasoning-tests

 A set of prompts for testing LLMs spatial reasoning.
+The LLMs are wordcels and we need a shape rotator.

 **Models included:**